-Download the Guide to Mexico Adoption & Fees 2015
+Download the Guide to MEXICO Adoption & Fee Schedule 2015

 International Child Foundation (ICF) was the second US adoption agency authorized by Mexico to provide adoption services.
 In Mexico, adoption is processed through the SRE (Secretaria de Relaciones Exteriores) and the National DIF, in conjunction with state DIF offices.
 Lic.
 Ricardo Gallego is an expert Mexican adoption attorney and, in addition to assisting our families, he trains US and Mexico adoption service providers in Hague Convention adoption procedures.
 He has presented for many organizations, including the National Council for Adoption and the DIF offices of several Mexican states.

 Children Referred for Adoption